Compressed Bayesian Tensor Regression: Numerical Illustrations

 \subsubsection{Type of projection}

-The top plots in Fig. \ref{fig: rmse} show the RMSE (vertical axis) for the different baseline settings where $20\times 20$ (panel a) and a $60\times 60$ (panel b) true tensor coefficients are used in generating $n=1,500$ i.i.d. samples from the tensor-regression model.
+The top plots in Figure \ref{fig: rmse} show the RMSE (vertical axis) for the different baseline settings, where $20\times 20$ (panel a) and a $60\times 60$ (panel b) true tensor coefficients are used in generating $n=1,500$ i.i.d. samples from the tensor-regression model.
 In each plot, the RMSEs are reported for each projection method (horizontal axis) and configuration setting (different lines and symbols).
 The tensor-wise projection (first symbol in the four lines) underperformed the mode-wise projections in our four simulation settings.

 The bottom plots in Figure \ref{fig: rmse} show the RMSE (vertical axis) for different training sample sizes (horizontal axis) for the simulation setting {\bf CR} with different types of random projections (different lines).
-As a reference, the larger dots in each line indicate the RMSEs reported in the blue line of panel (a).
-There is a clear downward-sloping trend as the training sample size increases across all random projection types, with the mode-wise projections outperforming the tensor-wise.
+Note that the larger dots in each line indicate the RMSEs reported in the blue line of panel (a).
+There is a clear downward-sloping trend as the training sample size increases across all random projection types, with mode-wise projections outperforming the tensor-wise.
 Among the mode-wise projections, the one preserving the second mode performs best (dotted line).

-We investigate the features of the different projection methods by comparing the actual values $y_{n+j}$ in the test set with their predicted values $\tilde{y}_{n+j}^{(\ell)}$ (scatter plots in Fig. \ref{fig: sim_types}).
+We investigate the features of the different projection methods by comparing the actual values $y_{n+j}$ in the test set with their predicted values $\tilde{y}_{n+j}^{(\ell)}$ (scatter plots in Figure \ref{fig: sim_types}).
 Column 1 of panel (b) has been obtained using tensor-wise random projection (\texttt{GTRP-TW}) and Bayesian tensor regression on a training sample of $n=1,000$ observations and a test sample of $m=500$ observations.
 Compression rate $r=0.36$ and sparsity coefficient $\psi=3$ are used to generate the random projection tensors.
 Each plot reports the true (horizontal axis) and the predicted response variable (vertical axis).
 The estimation and prediction exercise has been performed using $L=10$ independent projections of the same type (different colored dots) and different data-generating settings (different rows).